 According to a survey conducted by LinkedIn, companies with specialized recruiters experienced a 28% increase in the quality of their hires compared to those without dedicated tech recruiters.

 3 Is vetting a large number of candidates distracting for CTOs and hiring managers?
 How does it impact both their productivity and overall cost per hour?

 A study by The Society for Human Resource Management (SHRM) reveals that on average, hiring managers spend around 6-9 hours per week reviewing resumes and conducting interviews.
 Considering the average hourly rate of a CTO or hiring manager, this amounts to a significant cost to the company.

-How recruiting can negatively impact the product roadmap when leadership becomes distracted?
+4 How can recruiting negatively impact the product roadmap when leadership becomes distracted?
 Can it cause potential delays and disruptions?

 Research by McKinsey & Company suggests that leadership involvement in the hiring process can lead to delays in strategic initiatives.
 If leaders are occupied with recruiting tasks, their attention and time are diverted from driving the product roadmap forward, resulting in missed opportunities, delayed product launches, and a loss of competitive advantage.